Alexander Hamilton was scared.

 Staring down at his shoes, Alex huffed out a half-hearted laugh before replying.
 “Hey Laf.
 It’s only been two days, and my weekend was fine.”

 Alex looked up to see mild concern on his friends’ faces, not realising why until he though over what he had just said (Alexander non-stop Hamilton ‘didn’t do much’ over the weekend?
 Way to not attract attention, Alex).
-When their frowns deepened, he realised he’d made another mistake.
+When their frowns deepened, though, he realised he’d made a different mistake.

 He’d looked up.